zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Patrick tells Maya to “put things in sequence.”
 “Se quence” (sequence) is another word for order – usually it involves putting the ea rliest things before the latest things.
 Patrick says, “If they are labeled with dat es, put them in chronological order.”
 “To label” something is to put a name on so mething, to provide basic information about something with what we would call  a “tag” (tag) or a “sticker” (sticker).
 On a paper file, that would be a little piece of paper that goes on the folder or just words that you write on the folder itself to identify.

-“Chronological order” refers to putting things in t he earliest to latest sequence – that is, if you are putting things in chronological  order, you would put 2010 before 2011, and 2011 would come before 2012.
+“Chronological order” refers to putting things in the earliest to latest sequence – that is, if you are putting things in chronological  order, you would put 2010 before 2011, and 2011 would come before 2012.
 You would pu t January before March.
-Patrick says, “If they’re labeled with names, put t hem in alphabetical order by last name.”
+Patrick says, “If they’re labeled with names, put them in alphabetical order by last name.”
 “Alphabetical order,” as we explained earlie r, is when you put things in the order of, in this case, the English alphabet: A , B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, and Z. Like that.

 Maya says, “Okay, but what about this file?
 It’s la beled with a four-digit number, but it’s not a date.”
 A “digit” (digit) is one writ ten number from zero to nine.
 So, what Maya is saying is that this particular file ha s four numbers.
 She could just say it’s labeled with “four numbers.”
 To say it’s l abeled with a “four-digit number” means the same thing.
 A “digit” is, as I mentioned,  in this case a number from zero to nine.